amyibrahim/amyibrahim.github.io/Nanopore_analysis_mapping_gene_check.md

 --kit-name SQK-NBD114-96 \
 sup ../pod5 > Filename_output.bam
 ```
+>[!NOTE]
+>1. change the kit-name to the relevant kit name, is it NBD or RBK??
+>2.
+The above code uses the 'sup' basecalling alogrithm, this is the most accurate, but slowest

 This creates a combined file in BAM format, that contains all of your sequence data reads in one file, each read has a header line with information, where the barcode within the reads is listed.